NangiDev/pico-8-projects/README.md

 :---------------------:|:-----------------------:|:-----------------------:|
 ![./gifs/ninja.gif](./gifs/ninja.gif?raw=true "Ninja")  | ![./gifs/jetpac.gif](./gifs/jetpac.gif?raw=true "JetPac") | ![./gifs/scrappy.gif](./gifs/scrappy.gif?raw=true "Scrappy")
 [My ninja game](./games/ninja.p8) | [My JetPac game](./games/jetpac.p8) | [My scrappy game](./games/crupt_scrpyrd.p8)
 More or less done.
 Needs a end game.
-It is heavily inspired by Super Crate Box | JetPac is done.
+It is heavily inspired by Super Crate Box Playable in your web browser https://nangidev.github.io/pico-8-projects/web/ninja.html | JetPac is done.
 It's a clone of the old JetPac that developed for the ZX Spectrum.
-It was developed for the Banana Jam that Indie Gothenburg hosted. | Scrappy is not even playable.
+It was developed for the Banana Jam that Indie Gothenburg hosted.
+Playable in your web browser https://nangidev.github.io/pico-8-projects/web/jetpac.html | Scrappy is not even playable.
 I had an idea, but it sort of spiraled away and became lots of tech demos instead.

  Rail Rogue
 :---------------------: